Joy569002/Joy569002/README.md

 - Software Engineering

-My main target is to master software engineering techniques alongside advanced ML and AI.
+My main target is to master software engineering techniques alongside advanced ML and AI(in 2026).

 - 🌍 Based in **Bangladesh**
 - 🔭 Currently diving deep into **Machine Learning**.